LiamLlamazares/math_blog/_posts/2022-11-02-Malliavin-Calculus-5.md

 </div>

-By taking expectations on both sides, and using that the Skorohod integral is the adjoint (link) of the Malliavin derivative, and Fubini we obtain,
+By taking expectations on both sides, and using that [the Skorohod integral is the adjoint of the Malliavin derivative](https://nowheredifferentiable.com/2022-07-02-Malliavin-Calculus-4/#:~:text=result%20is%20fundamental.-,Theorem%201,-.%20The%20Skorokhod%20integral), and Fubini we obtain,

 <div>